Think-N-Kreate-Ltd/AGIS-Longevity-Tester-firmware/description.md

 ## bugfix
 - fix the bug that when input stop condition of P2 >1s and pause when motor run >1s, the motor will run non-stop

+## improvement
+- the display update the monitor screen when motor start move